zacksheppard/nevada-historical-markers/README.md

 This app is a listing and map of the Historical Markers in the State of Nevada.
 In addition to the markers themselves, information is used from the [State Historic Preservation Office](http://shpo.nv.gov/home/historical-markers) and [this wonderful page of markers](http://www.oiccam.com/reno/historical_markers/nvmarkers/number.htm) compiled by [Jim Alexander](http://www.oiccam.com/reno/historical_markers/nvmarkers/).

+Data in the markers is still a little rough as there wasn't a way to seperate the descriptions so that is still a work in progress.

 ### Configuration:
 * Ruby 2.1.2, Rails 4.1.4
 * For the map I'm first using CartoDB because I'd like to try it out.
 After that is done I'll also create a map myself using JavaScript and Google Maps.